Devin Cole: World Series of Fighting

 Cole headlined the debut event from the World Series of Fighting against former UFC Heavyweight Champion Andrei Arlovski on November 3, 2012, in Las Vegas, Nevada.

 Personal life

 Devin married his wife Lyndsey on June 4, 2005, in Ashland, OR.

 Arrest

 On June 14, 2008, Cole was arrested by the Medford, Oregon police department and charged with first-degree rape, two counts of first-degree sodomy and two counts of first-degree sexual penetration.
 The charges were later reduced to assault in the fourth degree and sexual harassment, to which Cole pleaded guilty.
 He was sentenced to 60 days in jail.
 The incident was cited as the reason why Cole's planned UFC debut at UFC on FOX 4 in August 2012 against Travis Browne was scrapped, despite being among Strikeforce's heavyweight roster (and coming off of two wins) when their heavyweight division was folded at the end of 2011.
+He was later found innocent of all accounts and charges.